Rent Now: Secure Tenancy Creation

 Holding Deposit

-To start the Rent Now process the landlord needs an OpenRent listing for the property (You can add a listing here).
+Starting the Rent Now process requires the landlord to have an OpenRent listing for the property.
+You can add your property here.

-The tenant begins Rent Now by clicking the green 'Rent Now' button on the OpenRent listing.
+The tenant begins Rent Now by clicking the green 'Rent Now' button on your OpenRent advert.

 More Info +